moby/moby/docs/sources/reference/commandline/cli.md

 timestamp, for example `2014-09-16T06:17:46.000000000Z`, to each log entry.
 To ensure that the timestamps for are aligned the nano-second part of the timestamp will be padded with zero when necessary.

+The `--since` option shows logs of a container generated only after the given date, specified as RFC 3339 or UNIX timestamp.
+The `--since` option can be combined with the `--follow` and `--tail` options.

 ## pause